Hacka25/webapp/README.md

 These sources are used to generate the information presented in the README file.

-**File: sql.tf**

-The `sql.tf` file defines a Google SQL Database Instance named "mysql-db" with a database version of "MYSQL_8_0" and a region of "us-central1".
-The settings include a tier of "db-f1-micro" and IP configuration for a private network.

-**File: main.tf**

-The `main.tf` file sets up the Google provider with a project ID and region.

-**File: gke.tf**

-The `gke.tf` file defines a GKE cluster named "primary" with one node pool and two nodes.
-The cluster is located in the specified region, and the default node pool is removed.

-**File: k8s/deployment.yaml**

-The `k8s/deployment.yaml` file defines a Kubernetes deployment named "web-app" that runs two replicas of an application container.
-The container uses an image from Google Container Registry and exposes port 8080.
-It also sets environment variables for the database host, username, and password.

-**File: k8s/service.yaml**

-The `k8s/service.yaml` file defines a Kubernetes service named "web-app-service" that exposes the web application to the outside world using a LoadBalancer type and port 80.

-**Conclusion/Summary**
+**Technical Accuracy:** All information must be derived SOLELY from the `[RELEVANT_SOURCE_FILES]`.
+Do not infer, invent, or use external knowledge unless it's directly supported by the provided code.
+If information is not present in the provided files, do not include it or explicitly state its absence if crucial to the topic.

-This project deploys a scalable and secure infrastructure for web applications using GCP services.
+**Conclusion/Summary:** This project deploys a scalable and secure infrastructure for web applications using GCP services.
 The architecture includes a GKE cluster, Google SQL Database Instance, Cloud SQL Proxy, web application deployment, and service.
-The project uses Terraform to set up the infrastructure and Kubernetes to deploy the web application.

-_Generated by auto_readme.py on 2025-05-28 05:28 UTC_

-Note: The sources listed at the end of this README file are used to generate the information presented in this document.

-_Generated by auto_readme.py on 2025-05-28 05:47 UTC_
+_Generated by auto_readme.py on 2025-05-28 06:18 UTC_

 ## Architecture Diagram